vubaoduy/vubaoduy/README.md

 ### Hi I'm Bao Duy 👋

-- 🔭 I’m currently working on Developer position
-- 🌱 I’m currently learning FLask
-- 👯 I’m looking to collaborate on Flask
-- 🤔 I’m looking for help with FLask & Django
-- 💬 Ask me about ASP.NET
-- 📫 How to reach me: duybaovv@gmail.com
-- 😄 Pronouns: he/him

 <!--
 **vubaoduy/vubaoduy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.